-patterns in the MPC data: (i) significant heterogeneity across the five groups, (ii) the high average MPC, (iii) the higher MPCs for losses versus gains, and (iv) the size-dependence of MPCs, that is, the decline in MPCs as shock sizes increase in absolute value.
+households transition from extreme to interior MPCs.
+Panel B shows that this simple calculation accounts for many of the key patterns in the MPC data: (i) significant heterogeneity across the five groups, (ii) the high average MPC, (iii) the higher MPCs for losses versus gains, and (iv) the size-dependence of MPCs, that is, the decline in MPCs as shock sizes increase in absolute value.

-The size-dependence in aggregate MPCs will play an important role when we discuss the macroeconomic implications of quick-fixing, and so we briefly explain how quick-fixing can generate size-dependence.
+Since the size-dependence in aggregate MPCs will be an important macroeconomic implication of quick-fixing, we briefly explain what generates this pattern.
 In the raw data, the MPC out of a \$100 gain is 0.06 higher than the MPC out of a \$250 gain and 0.14 higher than that out of a \$1,000 gain.
-The extensive margin (Panel B of Figure 3) accounts for roughly two-thirds of these differences (0.04 and 0.08, respectively).
+The extensive margin (Panel B of Figure 4) accounts for roughly two-thirds of these differences (0.04 and 0.08, respectively).
 Quick-fixing via our four types could, in principle, lead to MPCs that are decreasing or increasing in shock size.
-But we observe that quick-fixing reduces MPCs for larger shocks because our data features more savings fixers and consumption prioritizers who transition from MPC = 1 to the interior than consumption fixers and savings prioritizers who transition from MPC = 0 to the interior.
-Moreover, due to an average interior MPC below 0.5, abandoning an MPC of 1 has a larger impact than abandoning an MPC of 0.
+But we observe that quick-fixing reduces MPCs for larger shocks for two reasons.
+First, our data features more savings fixers and consumption prioritizers who transition from MPC = 1 to the interior than consumption fixers and savings prioritizers who transition from MPC = 0 to the interior.
+Second, due to an average interior MPC below 0.5, abandoning an MPC of 1 has a larger impact than abandoning an MPC of 0.

-Finally, Panel C of Figure 3 shows the residual variation, i.e., the difference between Panel A and B, which is much smaller and similar across all quick-fixing types.
+Finally, Panel C of Figure 4 shows the residual variation, i.e., the difference between Panel A and B, which is much smaller and similar across all quick-fixing types.
 This is a different way of showing that quick-fixing types behave similarly conditional on adopting an interior MPC, consistent with our model.
 The residual variation also illustrates what a simple framework with constant interior MPCs does not capture: (i) falling interior MPCs for higher shock sizes and (ii) lower interior MPCs for gains than for losses.
-Although this is not the focus of our analysis, our full model in Section 4 does not impose constant interior
+Although this is not the focus of our analysis, our full model in Section 4 does not impose constant interior MPCs (i.e., allows for a concave consumption function out of income).

-MPCs and can therefore generate behavior consistent with these response patterns.
 We summarize these findings below: